daiyi/blog/source/_posts/a-tiny-winter-life-in-brooklyn.md

   - new york
   - personal
 summary: >-
-  A photolog of 3 months in Brooklyn.
-These days I keep going back and forth between being excited to be on the road again, and being exhausted from being excited about things.
+  Excited to be on the road again, exhausted from being excited about things.
 image: f-train.jpg
 location: Brooklyn
 date: 2017-03-20 23:51:15